-A 39-year-old Minnesota woman who fatally shot her boyfriend is claiming it was an accident, according to reports
+A 40-year-old Minnesota woman who fatally shot her boyfriend claimed it was an accident later admitted she was guilty of the crime, according to reports.

-According to the Star Tribune, 911 received a call from a person saying they saw Hawkins-Greene and the unnamed man's mother sitting on the porch, where he was on his back with an apparent gunshot wound to his abdomen.
+According to the Star Tribune, police received a 911 call from a person claiming they saw Hawkins-Greene and the unnamed victim's mother sitting on the porch, where he was on his back with an apparent gunshot wound to his abdomen.

-Hawkins-Greene told police that she and the man were arguing, and the gun discharged by accident as went to hand it to him.
-Hawkins-Greene told police that her daughter put the gun under a bed, where officers later found it.
+Hawkins-Greene told police that she and O'Dell were arguing and the gun discharged by accident as she went to hand it to him.
+Hawkins-Greene claimed that her daughter put the gun under a bed, where officers later found it.

 The Star Tribune reported that the man's mother told police she was in living room when she heard the two arguing, so she called 911.
 Hawkins-Greene's daughter, who's 15 year old, told officers that her mother had told the man to pack up his things and leave.